pombase/canto/documentation/pomcur.md

 # Introduction
-Canto is a generic gene annotation tool with a focus on community curation.
+Canto is a generic genome annotation tool with a focus on community curation.
 This document describes Canto from the adminstrators perspective.
+It covers installation and maintenance.

-# Requirements
+# Requirements for Canto
 - Linux, BSD or UNIX
-- Perl, clucene
+- Perl, clucene library

 # Getting the code
 Currently the easiest way to get the code is via GitHub.
 Run this command